Mahmoud20-sudo/OrangeTask/README.md

   ● See a list of movies
   ● Search for any top rated movie catgeorized by year ● Switching between list and details screens
-  ● Use Flicker to retrieve photos related to a movie ● Needs no special permissions on Android 6.0+.
+  ● Use Flicker to retrieve photos related to a movie ● Includign UNIT-TESTS, INSTRUMENTAL-TESTS and UI-TESTS ● Needs no special permissions on Android 6.0+.